Reborn Superstar!: Writing and composition

-Songs 1–5

 "Our first album Girls Reform Manifest was a compilation of my high school and college sophomore years, so I think I wrote those in a hard-edged way.
 This time, in terms of the concept of the songs, I felt it was okay to play around as much as I wanted, so I wrote some phrases in which the bass guitar stood out.
 Also, many of the songs are more like mixed-genre than strictly metalcore songs, so I put in a lot of groovy phrases in that sense as well."